City and Colour

 Dallas Michael John Albert Green (born September 29, 1980) is a Canadian musician, singer, songwriter and record producer who records under the name City and Colour.
-He is also known for his contributions as a singer, rhythm guitarist and songwriter for the post-hardcore band Alexisonfire.
+He is also known for his contributions as a singer, rhythm guitarist, songwriter, and co-founder of the post-hardcore band Alexisonfire.
 In 2005, he debuted his first full-length album, Sometimes, which achieved platinum certification in 2006.
 City and Colour began performing in small intimate venues between Alexisonfire tours.
 The name City and Colour comes from his own name: Dallas, a city, and Green, a colour.
 His reasoning for the name was that he felt uneasy "putting the album out under the name Dallas Green".

 Early life

-Green was born on September 29, 1980 in St. Catharines, Ontario.
+Green was born on September 29, 1980, in St. Catharines, Ontario.
 Green was named after Philadelphia Phillies manager Dallas Green.
 Green has stated that he had gone without a name at first; his mother was considering naming him Graham-Todd Green, but his father had bet on the Phillies during the 1980 World Series that October and, after the team won, his parents decided on the name Dallas after the Phillies' manager.
 Green started playing piano at the age of 8 and writing music since he was around the age of 14.
 The first album that he bought with his own money was Alice in Chains' Dirt (1992).
 He bought it on his 12th birthday, on September 29, 1992.
 Green said that if people want to get to the bottom of why he makes music the way that he does, it is because of Alice in Chains.

-Regarding the songs released on his first album, Sometimes, Green said that he had been writing material for it as early as when he was 16 years old, and finished writing songs for it in 2005.

-Music career
+Career

 Early work

 Before joining Alexisonfire, Green was in a band called Helicon Blue, producing several songs before breaking up.
 The three piece band also featured Marcel Lanteigne on bass and vocal, and Nicholas Osczypko on drums.
 The band recorded a self-titled release on their own, subsequently recording a second EP with Greg Below from Distort Entertainment.
 A collection of nine Helicon Blue tracks were released by Dine Alone Records in 2016 as a part of their 10-year anniversary celebrations.